 The consequence under s.102(3): property subject to a reservation immediately before death is treated for IHT purposes as property to which the donor was beneficially entitled immediately before death.
 It falls into the estate at its open-market value at the date of death.
 The lifetime gift, however dutifully documented, does not lift it out.

-The carve-outs (s.102(5)) and the cessation-PET (s.102(4)) are the two routes back to a clean gift, and the rest of the page walks through them.
-Section 102(8) cross-references Schedule 20 FA 1986, which contains the supplementary provisions including the para 6 co-ownership rule.
+The carve-outs (s.102(5)) and the cessation-PET (s.102(4)) are the two routes back to a clean gift.
+Section 102(8) cross-references Schedule 20 FA 1986, which holds the supplementary provisions including the para 6 co-ownership rule.

 What "reservation of benefit" actually covers